SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 3.md

 <kbd>![](images/1query.png)</kbd>

-2.In the **New Quer** copy and paste the following to create the tables.
+2.In the **New Query** copy and paste the following to create the tables.

 ```
 -- this is run on the coordinator